Best Acoustic Electric Guitar – Under $300 $500 $750 & $1000

 What sets this guitar apart in the amplified realm is the Fishman Presys II 301T electronic pickup/preamp system, complete with a built-in tuner.
 The Washburn O12SE doesn’t compromise on aesthetics either, featuring the elegant Washburn Parquet rosette and rosewood bindings.

-On the flip side, it doesn't have a heel strap button, which means that you'll need to use a strap button adapter (or show laces) to attach your guitar strap to the headstock.
-This is a bit of an annoyance, but using a strap in this manner can be comfortable and stylish.
+Previous versions didn’t have a heel strap button, which means that you’ll need to use a strap button adapter (or shoelaces) to attach your guitar strap to the headstock.
+Thankfully, Washburn listened to customer feedback, so current versions now have a heel strap button.

 • Body Shape: Orchestra